 As noted above, TrustCo and Trustco Bank have entered into employment agreements with Messrs.
-McCormick, Salvador, Leonard, Ozimek, and Curley which provide for certain change in control/severance payments and benefits.
+McCormick, Leonard, Ozimek, and Curley which provide for certain change in control/severance payments and benefits.
+Prior to Mr. Salvador's retirement, TrustCo and Trustco Bank were also parties to an employment agreement with Mr. Salvador which provided for certain change in control/severance payments and benefits.
 The agreements for Messrs.
-McCormick and Salvador are substantially the same, and the agreements for Messrs.
+McCormick and Salvador were substantially the same, and the agreements for Messrs.
 Leonard, Ozimek, and Curley are substantially the same.

-In the event the employment of Mr. McCormick or Mr. Salvador is terminated for any reason other than good cause or retirement at the mandatory retirement age within twelve months prior to a change in control, or a change in control occurs while the executive is employed by either or both of TrustCo or Trustco Bank, then the executive will receive an amount equal to 2.99 times his then-current annual compensation to be paid in a single lump sum within 10 days following the change in control.
+In the event the employment of Mr. McCormick is terminated for any reason other than good cause or retirement at the mandatory retirement age within twelve months prior to a change in control, or a change in control occurs while the executive is employed by either or both of TrustCo or Trustco Bank, then the executive will receive an amount equal to 2.99 times his then-current annual compensation to be paid in a single lump sum within 10 days.
 The employment agreement also provides for an excise tax gross-up payment in the event that the amount payable upon the executive's termination under the employment agreement or any other agreement is subject to the excise tax imposed by Section 4999 of the Internal Revenue Code.

-Upon termination of employment of Mr. McCormick or Mr. Salvador (i) upon their death, disability or retirement or (ii) for any reason other than good cause within two years following a change in control, TrustCo must, for the longer of the life of the executive or the life of his spouse, reimburse the executive or his spouse for otherwise unreimbursed medical expenses, including medical insurance premiums.
-In addition, if any of these executives' employment is terminated for any reason other than good cause within two years following a change in control, TrustCo must transfer the executive's Company car (at book value) and club membership to the executive.
+Upon termination of employment of Mr. McCormick (i) upon his death, disability or retirement or (ii) for any reason other than good cause within two years following a change in control, TrustCo must, for the longer of the life of the executive or the life of his spouse, reimburse the executive or his spouse for otherwise unreimbursed medical expenses, including medical insurance premiums.
+In addition, if any of these executives' employment is terminated for any reason other than good cause within two years following a change in control, TrustCo must ransfer the executive's Company car (at book value) and club membership to the executive.